 What Is a Notan?

-The word Notan is pronounced “no-tan” and is a Japanese term that signifies a harmony or balance between light and dark values, which you use to build the structure of your painting.
-This arrangement of dark, light, and even grays, creates an effect or sense of beauty.
-It is derived from words in Japanese, the word “Nong”, which means “strong”, “thick”, or “concentrated”, and the word “Dan”, which means “weak”.
+The term Nōtan is pronounced “no-tan” and refers to a Japanese word, which signifies a harmony or balance between light and dark values, which you use to build the structure of your painting.
+In this article, we will explore the design concept of Nōtan as it is widely understood today, as Notan.
+To understand the original meaning of the concept, it is useful to unpack the Japanese term Nōtan and its meaning.
+The arrangement of dark, light, and gray colors creates an effect or sense of beauty.
+The concept was derived from the Japanese words “Nong”, which translates to “strong” or “concentrated” and “Dan”, which translates to “weak”.

-This brings us to the term “Notan”, which accurately means “concentrated” or “weak”.
+This brings us to the meaning of “Notan”, which accurately translates to “concentrated” or “weak”.

 The reference between dark and light means the measure of light that is reflected or the grouping of different tonal values.
 So, the term “Notan-beauty” signifies a harmony that results from a combination of dark and light spaces, irrespective of color, in pictures, nature, or buildings.